Discover Ayurveda, the world's oldest and most complete healing system

 Darshana - Looking at the patient with regards to the conditions of the humors of Dosha predominant

-Manas-Prakriti or Mental Nature is also a part of this diagnostic process, to see one's own personal mental nature, with regards to the three gunas or natures in Ayurveda, which form aspects of natures inherit in creation.
+Manas-Prakriti or Mental Nature is also a part of this diagnostic process, to see one's own personal mental nature, with regards to the three gunas or natures in Ayurveda, which form aspects of natures inherit in creation itself.

 These are: